aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-suspicious-mshta-Behavior.md

   - DFIR
 ---

-I've been trying out [letsdefend.io](https://letsdefend.io/) for a couple of week, and here's a write up of one of the challenge. its a platform to hone your blue teaming skill, you play in a SIEM like apps and you act as an analyst, finding IOC and deciding escalation etc. There are not a lot of blue team training site, and this concept is pretty nice.
+I've been trying out [letsdefend.io](https://letsdefend.io/) for a couple of week, and here's a write up of one of the challenge. its a platform to hone your blue teaming skill, you play in a SIEM like apps and you act as an analyst, finding IOC and deciding escalation etc. There are not a lot of blue team training site, and this hands on concept by [letsdefend.io](https://letsdefend.io/) is great.

-Here goes the write up.
+With that intro about [letsdefend.io](https://letsdefend.io/) out of the way, here goes the write up.
 <!--more-->

 ![mshta behaviour](/images/wup_ld.png)